 The launch was crucial to not only supporting the company’s product introduction, but to position the company as a credible go-to resource on open source chip development.
 The SiFive team is led by brilliant engineers that have little to no marketing experience, so the messaging and delivery planning was essential in turning initial reporter interest into coverage and longer term press value.

-Looking to gain awareness or launch a campaign for yourself in 2017?
+Looking to gain awareness or launch a campaign for yourself?
 Contact us today!